Certain types of cancer, as well as its treatment, can damage your bladder. Here’s what you need to know to assess your risk for problems.

 If you have hemorrhagic cystitis, follow these tips to help lessen symptoms:

-- Drink extra fluids to flush out the bladder.
+- Drink extra fluids to flush out your system.
 If you have kidney or heart problems, first check with your doctor to make sure it is safe for you to do this.

 - Avoid coffee, tea, cola drinks, and other drinks that have caffeine.

-Some people with bladder fibrosis have no symptoms.
+Some people with this condition have no symptoms.
 For others, symptoms include:

 - trouble emptying the bladder